ClusterLabs/PAF/configuration.md

-  * action `monitor` with parameter `role` set to `Master` (mandatory): check done regularly (based on the `interval` parameter's value) on the local resource, it determines how fast a problem will be detected on the master resource (primary PostgreSQL instance)
+  * action `monitor` with parameter `role` set to `Master` (mandatory): check done regularly (based on the `interval` parameter's value) on the local resource, it determines how fast a problem will be detected on a resource with the role `Master` (primary PostgreSQL instance)
     * parameter `interval` suggested value: `15s`
     * parameter `timeout` suggested value: `10s`
-  * action `monitor` with parameter `role` set to `Slave` (mandatory): check done regularly (based on the `interval` parameter's value) on the local resource, it determines how fast a problem will be detected on a slave resource (standby PostgreSQL instance)
+  * action `monitor` with parameter `role` set to `Slave` (mandatory): check done regularly (based on the `interval` parameter's value) on the local resource, it determines how fast a problem will be detected on a resource with the role `Slave` (standby PostgreSQL instance)
-    * parameter `interval` suggested value: `16s` (you __must__ chose a different value from the master resource monitor action)
+    * parameter `interval` suggested value: `16s`.
+You __must__ chose a different value from the `role=Master` resource monitor action
     * parameter timeout suggested value: `10s`
   * action `start`: start the local PostgreSQL instance
     * parameter `timeout` suggested value: `60s`
   * action `stop`: stop the local PostgreSQL instance
     * parameter `timeout` suggested value: `60s`
-  * action `promote`: promote a slave resource as a master (and thus, promote the related standby PostgreSQL instance to a primary role)
+  * action `promote`: promote a resource from role `Slave` to `Master` (and thus, promote the related standby PostgreSQL instance to a primary role)
     * parameter `timeout` suggested value: `30s`
-  * action `demote`: demote a master resource as a slave (within PAF code, this is implemented by stopping the primary PostgreSQL instance, and starting it again as a standby, thus its timeout should at least be equal to the sum of the ones of `stop` and `start` actions)
+  * action `demote`: demote a resource from role `Master` to `Slave`.
+Within PAF code, this is implemented by stopping the primary PostgreSQL instance, and starting it again as a standby.
+In consequence, its timeout should at least be equal to the sum of the ones of `stop` and `start` actions.
     * parameter `timeout` suggested value: `120s`
   * action `notify`: executed at the same time on several nodes of the cluster before and after each actions.
 This is important in PAF mechanism.